 How false allegations can get you in Depp shit

 Several years ago, I was reading an article that challenged the common misconception that only women can be victims of domestic abuse.
-I was starting to believe that bullshit when my ex-wife came in and punched me back to my senses.
+I was starting to believe that bullshit when my ex-wife barged in and told me to do some chores or I’d never see my kids again.
 No joke.

 The acrimonious split between Johnny Depp and Amber Heard has brought some uncomfortable truths into the public domain regarding the issue of domestic abuse and false allegations.